- administrative assistant

 How to Apply

-Current and incoming students can use the Career and Professional Development Center's UBworks system to search for and apply to graduate assistantships.
+Current and incoming students can use the Career and Internship Center's UBworks system to search for and apply to graduate assistantships.
 All questions about positions should be directed to the sponsoring unit, who will also contact you directly with any follow-up after you’ve applied.

 To learn more, download the graduate assistantship handbook.